SurveyScience/SurveyScience.github.io/README.md

 ##Instructions for adding a new post

+This can be done from **entirely** within the github web interface!

 1. Click on the `_posts` directory.
 2. Locate the most recently dated post (date of post is given in the filename).
 Click on that file.
 3. Click on `Raw` to view the actual file contents.